hasancagli/amazon-compare-marketplaces-gui/README.md

 - Manipulating Data
 - Threading

-## Installation
+## Installation Guide
 1. Clone the repository
 2. Install the requirements with `pip install -r requirements.txt`
 3. In the global_variables.py file, enter your credentials for the SP-API and the Postgres Database
+4. On database_functions -> comments.py, run the commented lines to create tables in your database.
-4. Run the main.py file by typing `python main.py` in the terminal
+5. Run the main.py file by typing `python main.py` in the terminal

 ## Notes
 - The application is still in development and is not yet finished, so lots of features are waiting to be implemented.